-Review of the EDR database indicated that no hazardous waste sites, e.g., NPL, CERCLIS, RCRIS-TSD, ERNS, SPL (SHWS), LUST or SWF/LF, were identified in the vicinity of the proposed rail line construction.
-The database search revealed one unmappable site within the city limits of Sidney, IL.
-This site could not be located because of poor address or geocoding information provided to the state and/or federal databases.
-No evidence of any hazardous waste sites was observed within the proposed construction area during a site visit.
+Review of the EDR database report indicated that there were two OH Spills sites and one LUST site within a 1/4-mile of the proposed construction corridor.
+No other hazardous waste sites or known environmental conditions, e.g., NPL, CERCLIS, RCRIS-TSD, ERNS, SPL (SHWS), or SWF/LF, were identified in the vicinity of the proposed rail line construction.
+The database search revealed 10 unmappable sites within the city limits of Bucyrus.
+These sites could not be located because of poor address or geocoding information provided to the state and/or federal databases.
+No evidence of any hazardous waste sites was observed within the project area during a site visit.

-2.5.3 Potential Environmental Impacts of Proposed Action
+8.6.3 Potential Environmental Impacts of Proposed Action 8.6.3.1 Land Use

-2.5.3.1 Land Use